Our Staff

 tel: 509-956-3758

-Jake Mantela is our newest Conservation Scientist at WWCCD.
+Jake Mantela is our Conservation Scientist at WWCCD.
 Jake has a broad background in botany, data collection, and geospatial disciplines.
 He studied Environmental Biology/Plant Biology at Michigan State University and then moved west after graduating.
 Jake looks forward to making a positive, lasting impact in Walla Walla County.